open-policy-agent/opa/ADOPTERS.md

 * [Cyral](https://www.cyral.com/) is a venture-funded data security company.
 Still in stealth mode but using OPA to manage and enforce fine-grained authorization policies.

+* [build.security](https://build.security/) is a venture-funded cyber security company, making it easy for developers to build role-based and attribute-based access controls to their applications and services. build.security is leveraging OPA and rego at their core technology.

 * [ORY Keto](https://github.com/ory/keto) replaced their internal
   decision engine with OPA.
 By leveraging OPA, ORY Keto was able to